seekaprice/GitHubNotes/README.md

 # GitHubNotes
 A quick reference for using GitHub

+## Repo from existing code or from scratch

 * create local folder for project and cd into it
 * add local source code if necessary
 * run command git init to initialize blank local repo